yashkolli/Video-Summarization-Using-Attention/README.md

 The framework consists of two components: an encoder-decoder model and a keyshot selection model.
 The encoder-decoder part measures the importance of each frame.
 The key shots selection model helps us to convert frame-level importance scores into shot-level scores and generating summary accounting to the threshold budget which we specify.

 More details of the model can be known by skimming through the code.
+There are different implementations of the same framework in the code.
+The *model - 4* and *model - 5* are **attentive models**.
+They employ *Additive Attention* and *Multiplicative Attention* respectively.

 ## Training the model